Garden Soil pH Testing and Amending

 Soil pH Test

-The pH test is a simple indicator test requiring some soil, water, a cup or jar, and a Garden Tutor pH test strip.
+The pH test is a simple indicator test requiring some soil, water (use distilled water for best results), a clean cup or jar, and a Garden Tutor pH test strip.
 The Garden Tutor pH test strips cover a pH range of 3.5 to 9.0 in .5 increments.
 Each pH test strip has four pads that change color depending on the pH of the test material.
 Each pad on the pH test strip covers a specific segment of the pH range.
 Having four pads helps with accuracy since a pH range of 3.5-9 is broad and the color changes can be subtle and difficult to determine.

-The following charts will give you approximate application rates.
-If the chart disagrees with the label on the product you buy, always go with the manufacturer guidelines.
+Below is a handy soil pH adjustment calculator that you can use to determine how much lime or sulfur is needed to raise or lower your soil pH.
+Just note if the amounts of lime or sulfur from our calculator disagrees with the label on the product you buy, always go with the manufacturer guidelines.
 Adjusting soil pH with lime and sulfur is not permanent so you’ll need to recheck soil pH every year or two and make adjustments as necessary.
 The degree and duration of the change depends on how finely ground the amendments are (lime and sulfur).
 The more finely ground (e.g. pulverized) the faster they alter pH but shorter their effects last (generally 1-2 years depending on your climate).
 Note that pelletized lime is finely ground but aggregated with a binding agent to form easy to spread pellets.
 It is best to apply lime and sulfur in the fall or early spring, so they can start working on your soil before you plant.